ontomena/displaceweb/about.md

 DisplacementActivities is the site according to Simon Bradley, artist and oral historian.
 I work with sound, one way or another.
 If something doesn't sound, I may encourage it to do so.

+This site is still in the early stages of development as I work my way around GitHub...

 Wordpress archive: [here](https://displacementactivities1.wordpress.com/)

 Insta: [@simonbrdly](https://www.instagram.com/simonbrdly)